 What can I use the PPP loan for?

 The PPP loan can only be used for four expense categories: payroll costs, business office rent, mortgage interest and utilities.
-It is to be used in the 8 week period starting the date the funds are disbursed.
+60% or more must be spent on the following (down from 75% previously):

 - Salary, wages, commissions, or tips (capped at $100,000 on an annualized basis for each employee);